moj-analytical-services/mojap-metadata/README.md

 ### format

 [A] Format of the data (string only).
 Needs thought can basically use as a wild card but worth considering how we use for dates/datetimes/times as most likely what this would be used for.
 For example if you wanted to specify an ISO date format would you use `%Y-%m-%d` or `YYYY-MM-DD`.

+### partitions

+[A] Think we should keep this as a lot of our data is partitioned and it would be useful for our metadata to describe said partitions.

 ### minimum / maximum